-Upon acceptance into the Associate level of the program, students will begin actively pursuing an internship through a formal Wall Street recruiting process.
-The ideal WSSP Associate has enrolled in FIN 417 (though it is not required), demonstrated a genuine interest in financial markets, and built strong academic and extracurricular credentials.
-The WSSP Associate level focuses on placement into major financial institutions within revenue generating divisions.
+Students who are in their first semester of sophomore year may apply for the Associate Level.
+In the Associate Level, students will begin actively pursuing an internship through a formal Wall Street recruiting process.
+The ideal WSSP Associate has previously enrolled in FIN 417 (though it is not required), demonstrated a genuine interest in financial markets, and built strong academic and extracurricular credentials.
+The WSSP Associate Level focuses on placement into major financial institutions within revenue generating divisions.
 The program accomplishes this through student-led lectures, mentoring rotations, evaluations, Wall Street style preparation interviews, and other opportunities to maximize his or her chances of landing a position on Wall Street.

 WSSP Scholars are typically juniors & seniors who have successfully completed the Associate level (though this is not a requirement), and who have obtained an internship or full-time offer within a revenue-generating division of a Wall Street bank or investment firm.
 WSSP Scholars learn from upper division students and alumni how to convert their internship into a full time offer, advance their markets and technical knowledge, and mentor and coach the WSSP Analyst & Associate level students.